Kurri Kurri High School

 PDHPE provides students with opportunities to explore issues that are likely to impact on the health, safety and wellbeing of themselves and others – now and in the future.
 Students also participate in challenging and enjoyable physical activity, improving their capacity to move with skill and confidence.

-In Year 11 and 12, courses available include: Personal Development, Health and Physical Education, Sport, Lifestyle and Recreation Studies and Community and Family Studies.
+In Year 11 and 12, courses available include: Health & Movement Science, Sport, Lifestyle and Recreation Studies, Community and Family Studies and Exploring Early Childhood..

 Faculty Goals